 - Exercising daily (with obstetrician approval)

-If you are currently taking a prenatal vitamin with iron, talk to your obstetrician about pregnancy constipation and iron consumption.
+If you are currently taking a prenatal vitamin with iron, talk to your doctor about pregnancy constipation and iron consumption.
 Iron can cause constipation and if you’re eating lots of iron-rich foods you may be getting too much.
 Changing your prenatal vitamin may solve recurring problems with pregnancy constipation.
 Never change your prenatal vitamin without first talking to your obstetrician.

-Talking about bowel movements with your doctor may be a bit embarrassing, but rest assured your obstetrician understands even the most embarrassing side effects of pregnancy.
+Talking about bowel movements with your doctor may be a bit embarrassing, but rest assured your doctor understands even the most embarrassing side effects of pregnancy.
 Long-term constipation – lasting three or more days – should be reported to your obstetrician immediately.
 Stool softeners may not be strong enough to relieve the problem so there may be a different medication or suggestion from your doctor to solve the constipation problem.